godotengine/godot-docs/getting_started/step_by_step/filesystem.rst

 File systems are yet another hot topic in engine development.
 The file system manages how the assets are stored and how they are accessed.
-A well designed file system also allows multiple developers to edit the same source files and assets while collaborating together.
+A well-designed file system also allows multiple developers to edit the same source files and assets while collaborating together.

 Initial versions of the Godot engine (and previous iterations before it was named Godot) used a database.
 Assets were stored in it and assigned an ID.
-Other approaches were tried as well, such as local databases, files with metadata, etc. In the end the simple approach won and now Godot stores all assets as files in the file system.
+Other approaches were tried as well, such as local databases, files with metadata, etc. In the end, the simple approach won and now Godot stores all assets as files in the file system.

 Implementation